AndrewC19/AndrewC19.github.io/index.md

 Aside from my core research, I am also interested in data visualisation and enjoy finding creative ways to communicate complex data and statistics.

 #### Teaching
-I been a graduate teaching assistant (GTA) on the following Computer Science courses:
+I have been a graduate teaching assistant (GTA) on the following Computer Science courses:
-- [COM2107 Logic in Computer Science](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level2/com2107.html).
-For this module, I ran seminar sessions with groups of up to 70 students, covering topics such as propositional and predicate logic, natural deduction, and modal and temporal logic for verification.
+- [COM2107 Logic in Computer Science](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level2/com2107.html) - I ran seminar sessions with groups of up to 70 students, covering topics such as propositional and predicate logic, natural deduction, and modal and temporal logic for verification.

-- [COM3523 Software Re-engineering](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level3/com3523.html).
-For this module, I helped students to reverse-engineer and appraise large, complex systems in Java using a variety of source code and execution analysis techniques (static and dynamic).
+- [COM3523 Software Re-engineering](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level3/com3523.html) - I helped students to reverse-engineer and appraise large, complex systems in Java using a variety of source code and execution analysis techniques (static and dynamic).

-- [COM4506 Testing and Verification in Safety-Critical Systems](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level4/com4506.html).
-For this module, I helped students to analyse software safety in safety-critical systems and implement a range of advanced software testing techniques, such as metamorphic testing.
+- [COM4506 Testing and Verification in Safety-Critical Systems](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level4/com4506.html) - I helped students to analyse software safety in safety-critical systems and implement a range of advanced software testing techniques, such as metamorphic testing.